NativeScript/ios-jsc/README.md

 #### Artefacts
 The build should produce a `dist/tns-ios-*.tgz` file which is the NPM package.
 It should contain NativeScript.framework, NativeScript template project, Metadata Generator Tool and Metadata Merger Tool.

-## Building Metadata Generator and Metadata Merger
+## Building Metadata Generator
 Running `grunt metadataGenerator` in the **root** of the repo will build the metadata generator tool.
-The command will produce `dist/metadataGenerator` folder with `MetadataGenerator` tool inside.
+The command will produce `dist/metadataGenerator` folder.

-Running `grunt metadataMerger` in the **root** of the repo will build the metadata merger tool.
-The command will produce `dist/metadataMerger` folder with `MetadataMerger` tool inside.

-Running `grunt metadataTools` in the **root** of the repo will generate both metadata generator and metadata merger tools.

-## iOS SDK metadata generation
-After you have built **Metadata Generator** and **Metadata Merger** tools (`grunt metadataTools`) you can use them to generate metadata for the iOS SDK by running `grunt dist-metadata`.

-#### Artefacts
-There should be a `dist/metadata/iPhoneSDK` folder which contains metadata in yaml and binary format.

-## Tests metadata generation
-After you have built **Metadata Generator** and **Metadata Merger** tools (`grunt metadataTools`) you can use them to generate metadata for the iOS SDK by running `grunt test-metadata`.

-#### Artefacts
-There should be a `dist/metadata/tests` folder which contains metadata in yaml and binary format.

 ## Test
 To run the tests on a connected device: `grunt test`.